xcube-dev/xcube/docs/source/dataaccess.md

   STAC assets determines whether data is accessed via `https` or `s3`.

 #### `stac-xcube`
-The data store `stac-xcube` connects to STAC catalogs published on a `xcube` Server.
+The data store `stac-xcube` connects to STAC catalogs published on a xcube [Server].

 Specific parameters for this store are:
 * `url: str` - URL to STAC catalog.
 Required.